NPDeehan/Whos50GameCamunda8/README.md

 Download [Camunda Desktop Modeler](https://camunda.com/download/modeler/) for all the usual platforms.

-### Celebrity Ninjas API key
+### API Ninjas key

-Create a free account on [Celebrity Ninjas](https://celebrityninjas.com/) and generate an API key.
+Create a free account on [API Ninjas](https://api-ninjas.com/) and generate an API key.
 Save this API key so you can apply it to your project in the steps ahead.

 ### Cloned repository